Taxation of international executives

 |Other (if applicable)||N/A||N/A||N/A|

 Both residents and non-residents may maintain foreign currency accounts with banks in Greece.
 Such accounts may be credited with any foreign currency which arises from Greece or abroad, including foreign bank notes and foreign exchange which is purchased with Euros.
-No tax relief is available for foreign exchange losses and foreign exchange gains are not taxable per se.
+No tax relief is available for foreign exchange losses and foreign exchange gains are not taxable per se (assuming they do not qualify as business income).

-There is a capital gain tax on the disposal of real estate property in Greece at the rate of 15%.
-However, such provision will be in force as of 1 January 2018.
+There is a capital gain tax on the disposal of real estate property in Greece at the rate of 15 percent.
+However, such provision will be in force as of 1 January 2020

 However, the capital gain from the transfer of real estate is tax-free if the following conditions are cumulatively met: